johnhw/luajitpi/README.md

 # luajitpi
-LuaJIT + TCC on RPi bare metal
+LuaJIT + TinyCC on RPi bare metal.

+**This has only been tested on an RPi B+.
+The changes to make this run on the RPi2 are probably easy (just the GPIO addresses) but I've not tested this!**

 ## Compiling
 I built the `arm-none-eabi toolchain` from source on Linux (lubuntu on x64) using a modified version of the script from https://gist.github.com/cjmeyer/4251208